tigattack/blog.tiga.tech/content/posts/veeamnotify/index.md

 Remove-Item 'C:\VeeamScripts\VeeamNotify-v1.0.zip'
 ```

-Windows typically blocks execution of downloaded scripts, so we need to unblock all of the script files for this project:
+Windows typically blocks execution of downloaded scripts, so we need to unblock all the script files for this project:

 ```powershell
 Get-ChildItem -Path 'C:\VeeamScripts\VeeamNotify' -Filter '*.ps*' -Recurse | Unblock-File